-If the second half loses some of the momentum that the first half had in abundance, it is not difficult to look back with such a satisfactory conclusion.
+If the second half loses some of the momenta that the first half had in abundance, it is not difficult to look back with such a satisfactory conclusion.
 It’s probably one of the best anime of the year.

 This time the story revolves around the legendary Thin Knife, which could make all the difference in the upcoming war that will inevitably include the third season already lit by the green light.

-With a well-written plot, a stunning finale and many memorable moments, his Dark Material is one of the best science fiction series coming out in 2020.
+With a well-written plot, a stunning finale, and many memorable moments, his Dark Material is one of the best science fiction series coming out in 2020.

 Shows that involve delays and time rewrites can either go terribly wrong or go perfectly.
 There’s really no middle ground.
-With a simple but effectively catchy plot, a cleverly written storyline and charming, balanced characters, Kairos is the best 2020 series you’ve probably never heard of.
+With a simple but effectively catchy plot, a cleverly written storyline, and charming, balanced characters, Kairos is the best 2020 series you’ve probably never heard of.

-If there is one thing that Korean drama is incredibly good at, it is telling skilled and motivated stories.
+If there is one thing that Korean drama is incredibly good at, it is telling skilled and motivating stories.
 Following in the footsteps of Inside No. 9 and Black Mirror, the latest Korean SF8 scientific anthology is a worthy competitor in this field.
-The MBC series is clearly inspired by the two Western titles mentioned above, but combines them with authentic Korean sounds to create a truly unique experience.
+The MBC series is clearly inspired by the two Western titles mentioned above but combines them with authentic Korean sounds to create a truly unique experience.